 These Ground Chicken Sloppy Joes are packed full of vegetables and flavor.
 They're a great one-pan, roughly 30-minute, weeknight dinner recipe you can feel good about.

-If ever there was a dish to hide vegetables in from picky eaters, it's these Sloppy Joes.
-I love this recipe because it has quite a bit of vegetables - onion, bell pepper, zucchini, and celery - yet you wouldn't know it.
+If there was ever a dish to hide vegetables from picky eaters, it's these Sloppy Joes.
+I love this recipe because it has many vegetables - onion, bell pepper, zucchini, and celery - yet you wouldn't know it.
 They all cook and meld into a tasty Sloppy Joe mixture along with ground chicken and a well-seasoned tomato sauce.

 Jump to: